modusinternet/Custodian-CMS/README.md

 Custodian CMS (CCMS) is a good caretaker to build your site upon because:
 <ol>
 	<li>It combines the best of practice security techniques like hot linking, cross site scripting, remote code execution and MySQL injection protection into multiple areas of the system.
-The .htaccess file is aprox 275 lines of deeply scrutinised code that is constantly being improved.
+The .htaccess file is approx 275 lines of deeply scrutinised code that is constantly being improved.
 Other .htaccess files found throughout it's structure provide additional layers of protection.</li>
 	<li>It opperates under a clearly defined URI structure that is optimal for Search Engines.</li>
-	<li>It provides an easy process and structure for developers to segregate HTML from programming code so that its easier for junior developers and maintainers to work with after development.</li>
+	<li>It provides an easy process and structure for developers to segregate HTML from programming code so that its easier for junior developers and maintainers to work with after development is complete.</li>
 	<li>It provides the simplest method in existence to solve the issues of constructing multilingual websites using a single set of templates, on a single domain, containing an unlimited number of languages.</li>
-	<li>It makes things easy for the website visitor by figuring out all their language preference automatically.</li>
+	<li>It makes things easy for website visitors by figuring out all their language preference automatically.</li>
 	<li>It gets out of the way of developers to build sites the way they want, with the tools/plugins/frameworks they want, using the themes they want.</li>
 </ol>